United-Codes/apexofficeedit-public/Wiki/(APEX) Getting started.md

 # Loading documents into APEX Office Edit

-This section describes first steps how to load document into APEX Office Edit.
-The plug-in state is based on APEX Session State for page items defined as primary key(s).
-If the given item(s) is/are NULL the plug-in shows panel allowing the end-user to create a new document.
-In order to load document to the APEX Office Edit, item(s) must not be NULL, and the plug-in configuration must be valid.
+This section describes the first steps of how to load documents into APEX Office Edit.
+The plug-in state is based on `APEX Session State` for page items defined as primary key(s).
+If the given item(s) is/are NULL the plug-in shows a panel allowing the end-user to create a new document.
+In order to load a document to the AOE, item(s) must not be NULL, and the plug-in configuration must be valid.

 ## Default table